It’s Not Your Muscle - Lyssa Gettys Uchida

 Heat 🔥

-moist, to an area of fascial pain.
+Applying moist heat, the keyword here is moist, to an area of fascial pain.
 Moisture from a hot pack or long soak will travel through the skin layers to your fascial tissue and help them to restore elasticity allowing you to stretch and move more effectively.
 So get in that tub or sauna, or ask me about my microwave hot packs!

 Water 💧

 Remember fascia is made up of about 70% water.
 In order to effectively repair your fascial tissue, hydration is key.
-Staying properly hydrated is important at any age, but becomes even more important as we get older since that is when our body’s molecular makeup begins to slow down causing a faster rate of dehydration and our
+Staying properly hydrated is important at any age, but becomes even more important as we get older since that is when our body’s molecular makeup begins to slow down causing a faster rate of dehydration and our fascia to inevitably thicken.
+So never skip your daily water intake of 2-3 Liters a day.

 Move more 🧘🏃🤸

-dynamic stretching, tai chi, and fluid yoga, all manipulate the fascia and help to reduce pain and stiffness.
+Stretching, especially full-body movements like gentle dynamic stretching, tai chi, and fluid yoga, all manipulate the fascia and help to reduce pain and stiffness.
 The key is to move the area in all directions.
 Be sure to twist and bend and stretch in as many directions as possible in a slow fluid movement to allow the fascia to release.

 Massage 💆